Atamos/docker-machine-sshfs/README.md

 ```

 ## Issues and Workaround
-Sometimes can append that with many virtualmachines Virtualbox lost arp  with hostonly network adapter.
+Sometimes can happen that with many virtualmachines Virtualbox lose arp  with hostonly network adapter.
-This can generate some issues with sshfs connection like lost mountpoint or timout .
+This can generate some issues with sshfs connection like missing mountpoint or timout.
 See https://forums.virtualbox.org/viewtopic.php?f=8&t=63998

 You can fix it with this workaround
 In your shell create a new vbox adapter
 ```
 $ vboxmanage hostonlyif create
 ```
-Go to virtualbox , select your machine , go to settings , network and change hostonly adapter to the new one
+Go on virtualbox , select your machine , go to settings , network, and change hostonly adapter to the new one
 Log into docker-machine and change connection parameters into bootlocal.sh
 ```
 $ docker-machine ssh *machinename*